tombk556/Business-Process-Automation/docs/source/index.rst

 ..
-BPA SS24 Code Dokumentation documentation master file, created by sphinx-quickstart on Sat Jun  8 10:43:57 2024.
+Business Process Automation documentation master file, created by sphinx-quickstart on Mon Jun 17 13:59:02 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.